ome/infrastructure/ansible/roles/gpfs/README.md

 Also note that the GPFS control servers need to be able to ssh into all servers as root.
 This role will enable root access in `/etc/ssh/sshd_config`, and you should provide a list of public keys in `gpfs_public_keys`.

-TODO: Configure GPFS
-TODO: Don't re-copy when building and installing on the same node

 Requirements (Building)
 -----------------------